Clinical Trials Search and Support

 Our Clinical Trials Navigators can help patients learn about treatment options, search for trials they may qualify for, answer their questions and explain their rights when participating in a clinical trial.
 They can also work with you to identify possible trials for your patients.

-“Our hospital didn’t have a suitable clinical trial for my patient.
+Our hospital didn’t have a suitable clinical trial for my patient.
 The navigator was very knowledgeable and able to search for multiple myeloma trials across the country for him.”

-—Diane, RN, BMTCN, Transplant Coordinator
+Diane, RN, BMTCN, Transplant Coordinator

-Financial Grant
+Financial assistance

 Our financial assistance program may help your patients pay for costs to travel to a clinical trial, like:

-• Air travel
+• Air travel for your patient and a companion

-• Housing costs, including hotel, temporary housing and incidentals
+• Accommodations: hotel, temporary housing and incidentals

-Patient Resources
+Patient resources

-Plain language resources to help teach your patients about clinical trials and newer treatment options like gene and other targeted therapies
+Plain language resources to help teach your patients about clinical trials and newer treatment options like gene and other targeted therapies.

 About Jason Carter